wime12/cmark-roff/README.md

     Starts an ordered (numbered) list. *\<delim>* is the delimiter ('.' or ')') used after the number and *\<start>* specifies the number with which the list will start.
 If *\<tight>* is 't' then a tight list is requested and a wide list for 'w'.
-Like with bullet lists *\<tight>*

   - **.OE**